Tencent/rapidjson/doc/tutorial.md

 ## Query Object {#QueryObject}

-Similar to array, we can iterate object members by iterator:
+Similar to array, we can access all object members by iterator:

 ~~~~~~~~~~cpp
 static const char* kTypeNames[] =